oozdal/oozdal/README.md

 - Particularly interested in designing cutting-edge machine learning and AI platforms by leveraging Large Language Models (LLMs).

-- Passionate about using GitHub Actions and GitLab CI/CD to create robust CI/CD pipelines, automating the deployment, testing, and monitoring of ML models in production environments.
+- Passionate about creating robust CI/CD pipelines, automating the deployment, testing, and monitoring of ML models in production environments.

 - Also, enjoy implementing SageMaker pipelines that align with and advance strategic business objectives.

 - Keen on exploring the intersection of image processing and machine learning, such as mineral exploration and autonomous vehicles.

-- Passionate about building scalable, reliable AWS cloud architectures and preparing for my second AWS certification—the AWS Developer Associate exam—to further validate and enhance my expertise.
+- Passionate about building scalable, reliable AWS cloud architectures and preparing for my second AWS certification: AWS Developer Associate exam—to further validate and enhance my expertise.

 - These days, I'm self-teaching how to effectively build and monitor embedded machine learning models on edge devices using the [Flower](https://flower.ai/) framework.